The Resident (part eighteen)

 The example always used is a vinyl record.
 You know what that is.
 [Nods.]

-The chronosynthesists understood the mechanics, by then…they’d made great progress for overcoming the first hump.
-Within a century, they could make single-celled organisms disappear.
-And bring them back, once they’d crafted control of a limited timescape.
+The chronosynthesists understood the mechanics by then.
+They had made great progress overcoming that first hump, particles to molecules.
+Within a century, they could make single-celled organisms disappear—and bring them back, once they’d crafted control of a limited timescape.
 But single-celled organisms don’t wear clothes.

-No, Deb, accoutrements are the essence.
+No, Deb, it seems funny, but accoutrements are the essence.
 If I could send an apple back in time and return it, that wouldn’t prove the safety of some other apple, theoretically displaced.
-Displacement once had seemed the less magical theory.
-Or I should say, a strong school of scientists favored it.
-Old particle experiments seemed to suggest a finite number of ‘things’ in the universe, where, like a bucket filled with ping pong balls, shoving in one pops out another.
+Displacement once had looked the less magical of theories.
+A strong school of scientists favored it.
+Old experiments seemed to suggest a finite number of ‘things’ in the universe, where, like a bucket filled with ping pong balls, shoving in one pops out another.
 But if that were so, time travel was impossible.
 How could a fully clothed human go back, displace a myriad of atoms composing sneakers, jeans, tee shirts, glasses, tattoos, scents, flesh?

 Still, the experiments felt imperative.
 Two thirds of the human population had died, vast numbers of animals were near extinction, plants were plummeting in diversity.
 If the groove could be found…

-So then, if I wait a day for the dispatch of an apple, sent two days ahead, and if my apple is sliced and arranged on a plate that has two chips in the ceramic, simultaneity proves itself.
+You get me.
+If I wait a day for the dispatch of an apple, sent two days ahead, and if my apple is sliced and arranged on a ceramic plate that has two chips, simultaneity proves itself.
 Halfway.

 I will disappoint you and say, we know it’s true because it happens.
-Displacement, as I’m sure you’ve seen, is impossible.
-Say we send a Tithonian to 1910…the clothing can’t displace, not even if we unearth an original Singer, and stitch up a shirtwaist as period as can be.
-Not just because the cloth would be modern, the thread would be modern, et cetera…broken down to the atomic level, the thing can be imagined…
+Displacement, as I’m sure you can see, fails.
+We send a Tithonian to 1910…the clothing can’t displace, not even if we unearth an original Singer, and stitch up a shirtwaist as period as can be made.
+Not just because the cloth would be modern, the thread would be modern…

 31